 Recognising achievement and supporting individuals to continue lifelong work of benefit to the Australian community.

-The Jim Bettison and Helen James Foundation was established to realise the vision of Dr Jim Bettison and Ms Helen James, who were committed to supporting a wide range of activity in the community through philanthropy and professional engagement.
-Jim co-founded Codan, a successful and award-winning Adelaide company, established the Developed Image Photographic Gallery and served as Deputy Chancellor at the University of Adelaide.
+The Bettison and James Award, through the Jim Bettison and Helen James Foundation, is the result of the vision of Dr Jim Bettison and Ms Helen James, who were committed to supporting a wide range of activity in the community through philanthropy and professional engagement.
+Jim co-founded Codan, a successful and award-winning Adelaide company.
+He established the Developed Image Photographic Gallery and served as Deputy Chancellor at the University of Adelaide.
 Helen was an exhibiting studio artist.
 She served on various key arts committees and was a founding member of the National Library of Australia’s Foundation Board.

 The Jim Bettison and Helen James Foundation has worked with the Adelaide Film Festival to facilitate the Bettison and James Award since the inaugural Award was presented in 2015.